Paris Observatory

-The Paris Observatory was founded in 1667.
+The Paris Observatory was founded in 1667 as the first public observatory.
 Construction was completed by the early 1670s and coincided with a major push for increased science, and the founding of the Royal Academy of Sciences.
 King Louis XIV's minister of finance organized a "scientific powerhouse" to increase understanding of astronomy, maritime navigation, and science in general.

 Through the centuries the Paris Observatory has continued in support of astronomical activities, and in the 21st century connects multiple sites and organizations, supporting astronomy and science, past and present.

 Constitution

 Administratively, it is a grand établissement of the French Ministry of National Education, with a status close to that of a public university.
 Its missions include: